 In these cases, Is it necessary to include the child in the car insurance, even when it is used sporadically or occasionally?
 What happens in the event of an accident if the child is not included in the car insurance?
 Does it make a difference if the child uses his parents' car occasionally or regularly?
 In this article we will answer all these questions and advise you what to do about it.

-Euroteide Seguros is an insurance consultancy located in the southern area of Tenerife that, in addition to commercializing Car insurance, it also works with other products such as Life insurances, Home insurance o Health insurance.
+Euroteide Insurance is an insurance consultancy located in the southern area of Tenerife that, in addition to commercializing Car insurance, it also works with other products such as Life insurances, Home insurance o Health insurances.
 With more than 24 years of experience, they are experts in the sector, finding the one that best suits the needs of customers and with the best service afterwards when you have to use your policy.

 Can my child drive my car without being in the Insurance?